If you're raising a picky eater, you might worry that your child isn't getting the nutrients necessary for proper growth and development.

 Can a Picky Eater Become Malnourished?

 Parents often worry that kids who seem to live on peanut butter sandwiches or hide at the sight of vegetables might not eat enough to stay healthy.
 Few kids in the United States and other developed nations experience severe malnutrition like that seen in Third World countries.
-Even finicky eaters usually get adequate calories and nutrients.
+Even finicky eaters usually get enough calories and nutrients.